 Peas, yes.
 Steak, no. You may have seen people in old movies or cartoons putting raw steaks on their bruises -- especially on black eyes.
 Don’t do this yourself.
 It’s not safe to handle raw meat or place it against your eye or another body part, since it may be loaded with bacteria.
 Steaks and other raw meats don’t have special healing powers that can help a bruise.
 Raw meat tends to be cold, so that’s why it may have been used to soothe sore spots in decades past.
 If you don’t have any ice in your freezer, reach for a bag of frozen peas instead of a steak.
 Place the whole bag of veggies on your bruise for 10 minutes at a time to ease the pain, just like you would with ice.

 Stop what you’re doing when you get hurt.
 That can keep the bruise from getting worse.
-If you get kicked during a soccer game, head off the field.
+If you get kicked during a soccer game, get off the field.
 Get off your feet.
 This slows down the blood flow to your bruise.
 That should keep it from becoming worse than if you kept running around.

 You may want to massage the sore spot when you’re resting, but it’s a bad idea.
 That can make the injured spot worse.
-You may break more blood vessels under the skin and make the bruised the area larger.
+You may break more blood vessels under the skin and make the bruised area larger.

 After you’re injured, it helps if you raise it above the level of your heart.
 This trick uses gravity to help keep your bruise as small as can be.
 When the sore spot is below the level of your heart, the blood there pools more easily, which can make the bruise larger.
 But when the sore spot is lifted above your heart, more blood will flow back to your heart.

-For best results, combine steps: Rest the bruise and raise it above the level of your heart at the same time.
-You can also place ice on the injured spot in 10-minute segments.
+For best results, combine steps: Rest the bruise and raise it above the level of

 Your pain should begin to subside about 3 days after you were bruised.
 In the meantime, if the bruise really hurts or is swollen, you can take over-the-counter drugs to relieve your pain.
 NSAIDs, such as ibuprofen or naproxen can be used, though there is a slight increase in bleeding especially in elderly patients or in those already on a blood thinner.